Jack Monroe: Legal actions

-Monroe initiated legal action in 2015 after the Daily Mail claimed that "Jack" was not her "real" name, and has requested that her birth name not be used by the media.
-In 2014, three years after she legally changed her name, she stated that she still experienced deadnaming by people.
+Monroe said she was taking legal action in 2015 after the Daily Mail said that "Jack" was not her "real" name.

 In 2017, Monroe won a libel case against newspaper columnist and television personality Katie Hopkins, after Hopkins suggested on Twitter that Monroe was supportive of vandalism of a war memorial, having confused Monroe with journalist Laurie Penny.
 Instead of apologising, Hopkins then labelled Monroe "social anthrax".
 The High Court awarded Monroe £24,000 in damages plus costs.

-In May 2022, Monroe claimed she had instructed libel lawyers to prepare to sue Lee Anderson because he alleged that she makes money from poor people.
-Monroe wrote on Twitter that Anderson was "playing a very expensive game of chicken with someone who has a proven track record of crossing this particular road without fear nor favour".